/ Blog /Why Migrate from Twilio/Agora to 100ms?

 You can use pre-defined roles or create your own without any additional coding.
-This significantly reduce the effort required to manage peer permissions.
-For a deep-dive into how Roles work, check out this piece on roles in 100ms.
+This significantly reduces the effort required to manage peer permissions.
+For a deep dive into how Roles work, check out this piece on roles in 100ms.

 It is possible to store the persistent state of a peer with 100ms.
 The

 Peer Metadata can be used to set data that can be updated anytime and is persisted across peers as they join and leave a room.
 Many useful features like raise hand and storing extra information about a peer are implemented reliably through this offering.

 The persistence of this data is a key differentiation with 100ms.
 To contrast, both Twilio and Agora offer interactive capabilities like the raise hand feature (enabling or disabling it).
 But the way in which they have implemented compromises on reliability at times.
 For Twilio, this can be implemented with

 DataTrack and for Agora, RTM SDK has to be used.
 In both cases, a corresponding message is sent to all the peers in a room.
 But subsequent peers joining the room will not see this.

 Peer Metadata in 100ms ensures every peer has access to the same interactions - a peer can raise or lower their hand, and all other peers in the room will be notified.
 But this information will also be available for peers joining later to view and consume.

 Instead of just saying yes, we simply recommend that you try out the examples we’ve built out with 100ms.
 Not enough?
 Then, try building your own apps with 100ms SDKs easily with concise Quickstart guides — Web, Android, iOS, Flutter and React Native.